devvidhani/adve_vsny_ss/README.md

-# adve_vsny_ss: Advaita Vedanta : Vedanta Society of New York : Swami Sarvapriyananda Models
+# adve_vsny_ss: A simple extensible workflow for creating LLM training dataset and finetuning LLMs from YouTube QA videos

+This is an attempt to build a workflow to build a finetuned LLM (Llama2 currently) model from answering questions on a specific topic based on YouTube question/answers videos on that topic.
+There are four parts to generating/testing model

+1. Bulk download and bulk transcription using Audio-To-Text transformation
+2. Transcription transformation to generate training LLM training dataset
+3. Finetune on specific base LLM
+4. Deploy finetuned model

+The current release's workflow's data management (tranformations) is built for a specific use case.
+It would be simplified for generic plugins in next releases

+#### Testing the workflow

-This is an attempt to build a workflow to build a finetuned Llama2 model for answering questions on the topic of Advaita Vedanta in the style of Swami Sarvapriyananda.
-[Swami Sarvapriyananda](https://en.wikipedia.org/wiki/Swami_Sarvapriyananda) is a Hindu monk belonging to the Ramakrishna Order.
-Since January 2017, he is the current resident Swami and head of the [Vedanta Society of New York](https://www.vedantany.org).
-He is a well-known speaker on Vedanta and his talks are extremely popular worldwide.
+To validat the workflow, it is currently tested for answering questions on the topic of Advaita Vedanta in the style of [Swami Sarvapriyananda](https://en.wikipedia.org/wiki/Swami_Sarvapriyananda), a Hindu monk belonging to the Ramakrishna Order, and a well-known speaker on Vedanta and his talks are extremely popular worldwide.
 Many of his talks delivered at various forums are available on YouTube.
 The first version of model creation code is based on [AskSwami Q&A | Swami Sarvapriyananda](https://www.youtube.com/playlist?list=PLDqahtm2vA70VohJ__IobJSOGFJ2SdaRO) Question and Answer sessions led by Swami Sarvapriyananda at the Vedanta Society of New York.

-The main goal for building this workflow (and models as a result) is to ask a spiritual question to the model, that can then respond a well founded answer in the tone and style of Swami Sarvapriyananda (as is the case when a question is posed to Swami).
+The main goal for this testing/building this workflow (and models as a result) is to ask a spiritual question to the model, that can then respond a well founded answer in the tone and style of Swami Sarvapriyananda (as is the case when a question is posed to Swami).

 ## Disclaimer
 adve_vsny_ss models are not released publicly.
-One the code and workflow is released to help promote/build similar models for similar use cases.
+Only the code and workflow is released to help promote/build similar models for similar use cases.
 Demo outputs are being shared to inspire the potential of fine tuning for these use cases.

 ## Index
 * [Sample Responses](#sample-responses-from-some-finetuned-models-of-different-sizes)